skharel25/WeatherAppFinal/README.md

 on adding more features and polish to this page as well.

 Development:
-All the research, UI Design, backend development and polishing for this app was done by me as the sole member of the group and I am really happy with how the app is shaping up.
+All the research, UI Design, backend development and polishing for this app was done by me and I am really happy with how the app is shaping up.
 From a designer’s perspective I think I have room to improve because I hadn’t done any development using Flutter prior to taking this course.
 I am glad I took it because I think Flutter is a great platform to use to write mobile apps, but I still have room to improve my UI design skills and I think that will come with more experience with using Flutter.
 When it comes to development a lot of my code from earlier in the class came in